• Skip to primary navigation

 • Amazing Flavor: The salsa incorporates the smokiness of chipotles with a touch of sweetness from fresh tomatoes.

-• Garlic Powder: Just a little bit of garlic powder adds a savory and zesty flavor to the salsa.
+• Garlic Powder: Just a little bit of garlic powder adds a savory and zesty flavor to the salsa, without overpowering.

 • Water: Just a little bit of water helps blend the ingredients together without making the salsa too runny.